Stomach Cancer Care (Gastric Cancer)

 Stomach cancer (also called gastric cancer) is a curable disease with effective treatment options.
 When discovered in its early stages, stomach cancer can be eliminated with complete removal of the tumor alone.
 Effective treatment of advanced gastric cancer requires a comprehensive strategy to achieve long-term survival and maintain a good quality of life.

 The Gastric Cancer Care Program of NewYork-Presbyterian/Columbia University Irving Medical Center is committed to providing the highest quality of care through early detection initiatives and multidisciplinary collaborative care.
-Our specialized teams can perform the following diagnostic and treatment services:
+Our specialized teams can perform the following diagnostic and treatment services, including robotic surgical options not offered elsewhere:

 - Diagnostic endoscopy, endoscopic ultrasound